tududes/btt-subnet-dca/README.md

 5. Initialize all hotkeys for successfully unlocked coldkeys
 6. Continuously rotate through unlocked wallet/hotkey pairs

+#### Wallet/Hotkey Selection Behavior
+The script has specific behavior depending on which parameters you provide:

+- **With `--rotate-all-wallets`**: Rotates through all available wallets and all hotkeys
+- **With `--wallet` only**: Rotates through all hotkeys for the specified wallet
+- **With `--wallet` and `--hotkey`**: Uses only the specific wallet/hotkey combination
+- **With `--harvest-alpha` and no wallet specified**: Rotates through all available keys

+This flexible selection allows you to target operations at different scopes:
+- Process your entire wallet collection
+- Focus on a single wallet with all its hotkeys
+- Target a specific wallet/hotkey pair

 Note: The script will:
 - Cache passwords securely in environment variables
 - Perform one stake/unstake operation per wallet before rotating